gustavors88/glass_bonus_challenge/README.md

 Next, the program recursively searches through all the unused triangles until it finds one with a side that is also a boundary line.
 This triangle is inserted next if it will not block a triangle later on.
-(It will be described later how to determine if a triangle will block another triangle later on.)
+(It will be described later how to determine if a triangle will block another triangle.)
 The boundary lines list is updated so that the contact line is removed (since it is no longer exposed), and any new, exposed, upward-facing sides of the newly inserted triangle are added to the boundary lines list.

 In the example below, first there are three boundary lines.
-Once the triangle is inserted, boundary line #1 is removed since it is the line of contact, and boundary line #4 is added since it is exposed and upward-facing.
+Once the new triangle is inserted, boundary line #1 is removed since it is a line of contact, and boundary line #4 is added since it is exposed and upward-facing.

        ______________________                          ______________________